 SDG 17 Partnership for the Goals recognises the importance of collaboration.
 Through our sourcing approach we work with our suppliers and NGO partners to address forest related risks, including our work with the Consumer Goods Forum (CGF) Forest Positive Coalition aimed at tackling deforestation in food production systems.

 Highlights.

-Founding member of the UK Soy Manifesto, committed to ensuring all imported soy is deforestation and conversion-free by 2025, supported by landmark collective actions. £5 million committed to support Brazilian farmers who grow soy without deforestation or conversion through the Responsible Commodities Facility.
-100% of paper/wood Own Brand products FSC/PEFC certified or from a recycled source.
-100% of palm oil RSPO physically certified or covered by RSPO Independent Smallholder Credits which support small-scale producer cooperatives.
+Founding member of the UK Soy Manifesto, committed to ensuring all imported soy is deforestation and conversion-free by 2025, supported by landmark collective actions. £5 million provided to the Responsible Commodities Facility (RCF) to support Brazilian farmers who grow soy without deforestation or conversion.
+100% of paper/wood own brand products Forest Stewardship Council (FSC)/ Programme for the Endorsement of Forest Certification (PEFC) certified or from a recycled source.
+100% of palm oil Roundtable on Sustainable Palm Oil (RSPO) physically certified or covered by RSPO Independent Smallholder Credits which support smallscale producer cooperatives.

 1 Fauna and Flora International

-2 Global Environmental Facility 3 World Resources Institute (WRI)
+- 2 Global Environmental Facility

-3 World Resource 4 IUCN
+- 3 World Resources Institute (WRI)

-5WRI
+- ^4 IUCN

-Our Approach.
+Our approach.